Fi Cooper Fi Cooper

 Read More

-Fiona Cooper Fiona Cooper
+Fi Cooper Fi Cooper

 Excited to be at Celebrating Ceramic Creations at The Dolphin Gallery 🐬 in Wantage tomorrow (5th April) from 9am.
 I'm one of ten local potters showing and selling our work.
 Hope to see lots of lovely pottery fans there 😊